beacon-biosignals/matrix-output/README.md

 Collect outputs from each matrix job.
 Currently, setting output for matrix jobs will cause outputs of earlier completed jobs to be overwritten by jobs completed later (see [discussion](https://github.com/orgs/community/discussions/26639)).
 This action allows the output from each matrix job to be collected into a JSON list to be utilized by dependent jobs.

+## Requirements

+The `matrix-output` action requires that each job in the job matrix uses a distinct job name which is unique within the workflow file.
+By default job matrix job names are distinct (e.g. `name: Build` -> `Build (App One, user/app1)`) so this only a problem if you accidentally specify the same job name for multiple matrix jobs.
+If the job name is not unique within the workflow this action will fail and report the ambiguous job name.

-The `matrix-output` job is intended to only be used once per job.
+Additionally, the `matrix-output` action is intended to only be used once within a job.
 Attempting to utilize this action multiple times within the same job will cause the second use of this action to fail.

+Finally, it is highly recommended that the `matrix-output` is either the last step in the job or the near the end of the job.
+If you choose to have this action run before other slow running actions you may see some extended runtimes for the last few running jobs in the matrix.
+In order to guarantee correct output we require that the last running job has a complete set of outputs from all other jobs in the matrix.
+To ensure the last running job has a complete set of outputs we have those jobs wait for other jobs with an incomplete set of outputs.

 ## Examples